 - Plug-in the average interest rate

-- Plug-in a monthly payment that’s affordable and “HIT CALCULATE”!
-If the payment is too small, the calculator will require you enter a more realistic figure, so just increase the dollar amount slightly.
+- Plug-in an affordable monthly payment and “HIT CALCULATE”!
+If the payment is too small, the calculator will require you enter a more realistic figure, so increase the dollar amount slightly.

 Talk to an IAPDA Certified Expert at 866-376-9846.

 There are certified counselors available to answer your questions and get you approved if you’re ready to start saving now.

 - A+ Rated by the Better Business Bureau

 - Ranked #1 by Trusted Company Reviews